Hawaii Department of Public Safety: Sheriff Division

 The Sheriff Division carries out law enforcement services statewide.
 Its mission is to preserve the peace by protecting all persons and property within premises under the control of the judiciary and all state facilities; providing process services and execution of court documents; handling detained persons; and providing secure transportation for persons in custody.
 It also provides law enforcement services at the Daniel K. Inouye International Airport.
 They also serve various types of arrest warrants and other documents, and execute writs of possession.
 Deputy sheriffs conduct criminal and civil investigations on cases that occur within the jurisdiction of state entities.
 They also conduct records verification and background checks.
 Additionally, through its specialized canine unit, the division is responsible for detecting narcotics and explosives in agencies within the judiciary, the department's correctional facilities, and other state and county agencies that request those services.

-Sheriffs provide security services to the Maui Memorial Hospital, Hawaii State Hospital, Waimano Training School and Hospital, and Fort Ruger at the Department of Defense.
+Sheriffs provide security police services to the Maui Memorial Hospital, Hawaii State Hospital, Waimano Training School and Hospital, and Fort Ruger at the Department of Defense.
 They also provide executive protection services to the governor, lieutenant governor and, when requested, national and international dignitaries.